joelouthan/theologic.us/content/posts/family_devos-mark/2013-04-10-devotions-mark-61-6-jesus-is-human-and-yet-more-than-human.md

 2. _Is Jesus God?
 Better yet, is Jesus fully God?_

-3. _Did these people love Jesus&#8217; teaching or did they reject His teaching?_
+3. _Did these people love Jesus' teaching or did they reject His teaching?_

 4. _When you tell others about God, who gives what you should say?_